Should I Sign An Arbitration Agreement? A Guide

 Some benefits of signing an arbitration agreement include:

-• Speed: Litigation can take a very long time, especially in places where the courts are very backed up.
-A trial may be set months or years from the time a claim arises.
+Litigation can take a long time, especially when the courts are very backed up.
+A trial may be set months or years from when a claim arises.
 Employment disputes also often involve regulatory agencies with incredibly slow-moving dockets.
-Arbitration, on the other hand, maybe completed fairly quickly.
-Depending on the complexity of the issue, an arbitration may be completed in a few months.
+Arbitration, on the other hand, maybe completed relatively quickly.
+Arbitration may be completed in a few months, depending on the issue’s complexity.

-• Experts: If a dispute involves a particular type of issue that requires some sort of specialized knowledge, the parties may choose an arbitrator with knowledge of the subject matter and avoid costly expert witness before a judge who may have little to no knowledge or experience with the subject matter.
+Suppose a dispute involves a particular type of issue that requires some specialized knowledge.
+In that case, the parties may choose an arbitrator with knowledge of the subject matter and avoid costly expert witness before a judge with little to no knowledge or experience with the subject matter.

-• Expense: This is usually a benefit for both parties.
+This is usually a benefit for both parties.
 As mentioned in the previous two points, there are many places where the parties may save money in arbitration over litigation.
-Litigation requires court costs and the parties will have to pay their lawyers for all the time and discovery costs.
+Litigation requires court costs, and the parties must pay their lawyers for all the time and discovery costs.
 Expert witnesses are often very expensive as well.

-• Privacy: Employment disputes may involve sensitive topics and the parties may not want their dispute to be heard in a public court.
-Arbitration offers a place for these disputes to be heard confidentially.
-However, it is important to note that privacy may also be used to the disadvantage of an employee.
-If an employer is consistently taking certain disputes to arbitration and the employees are not able to discuss the outcome, many employees may be facing similar issues with their employer, yet not addressing the root cause of it.
+If an employer consistently takes certain disputes to arbitration and the employees are not able to discuss the outcome, many employees may be facing similar issues with their employer yet not addressing the root cause.
 Watching for this in the workplace is important and should be noted.

-• Informality: Arbitration does not have the same formality as litigation.
+Arbitration is not as formal as litigation.
 The parties are often seated around a table and participate in a more conversational discussion.
 The rules of evidence and other rules are not as strict or do not apply, making it easier to present a case.
-This can be beneficial for parties without resources and unable to afford lawyers.
+This can be beneficial for parties without resources and who cannot afford lawyers.

 Drawbacks of Arbitration Agreement